 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Medicredit, Inc., is a legitimate collection agency based in St. Louis, MO.
 It was founded and incorporated in 1977 and BBB opened its file immediately.
 Medicredit services medical providers in Illinois and Missouri.
 Alternate business names include Cogent Financial Group and Revenue Cycle Point Solutions.
-Buzzfile estimates Medicredit’s annual revenue at $3.2 million.
+Buzzfile estimates Medicredit Inc’s annual revenue at $3.2 million.

 The BBB lists 253 complaints against Medicredit closed in the past three years, with 65 complaints closed in the past 12 months.
 Complaints are fairly evenly split between billing and collection issues and advertising and sales issues.
 The BBB Scam Tracker has logged one incident against Medicredit in which the complainant indicated that they were attempting to collect a bill that was not owed and used abusive language during a telephone exchange.
 The six negative reviews also allege fraud.

-Absolutely.
-Here are some past Press Releases of Lawsuits Brought On By Lemberg Law
+Here are some past Press Releases of Lawsuits Brought On Against Medicredit By Lemberg Law

 While robocalls have a specific legal definition, everyone knows a robocall when they get one.
 Typically, when you answer the phone, you hear a period of silence or clicking sounds before being transferred to a live representative.
 Other times, you can hear a prerecorded voice.
 Either way, robocalls are annoying.
 Our client says that this collection agency robocalled his cell phone.
 When he answered, he heard silence and had to wait on the line before he was connected to the next available representative.
 At one point, our client spoke with a live representative and asked to stop calling him.
 Nevertheless, the debt collection agency continued to call our client’s cell phone.